FREquently asked questions

 Q: What’s the music like?

 A: We think it’s good!
 We do our best to have music that is simple, meaningful, singable, and pleasant to the ear.
 Some songs are very old, some are very new.
-Our instrumentation changes from week to week; sometimes it’s just piano and vocals, sometimes we have guitars, from time to time we have cello or violin, or even a banjo.
+Our instrumentation changes from week to week; sometimes it’s just piano and vocals, sometimes we have guitars, from time to time we have cello or violin.
 Like we mentioned above, our musicians are in the back of the sanctuary.
 We have a great team of talented musicians who graciously share their gifts with us by leading us in song each week.
 If you would like an idea of some of the music we sing you can check out this Spotify playlist.

 Q: What is the worship service like?
+(You can watch one here)

 A: A few things that you may or may not find different…

 Our worship service isn’t easy to describe.
 One visitor who was a long time Anglican commented that our service was “both more and less traditional (at the same time)” than he was used to.
 We attempt to be faithful to the traditions of the Church while paying attention to the current culture that we are living in.
 You will find meaningful liturgy (order and form of the service) that invites participation from everyone in some way.
 You will find music that is both pleasing to hear and easy to sing along with.
 Another visitor who had never been in an Anglican worship service commented about “how refreshing it was to worship this way”.
-Most visitors seem to comment that it was not what they expected.
+Most visitors seem to say that it was not what they expected.
 Our suggestion is that you come and see!
 The people are nice and we don’t take ourselves too seriously, even though we take our worship of God seriously.

 Q: Can I take Communion?